NickCMoore/xmas-food-quiz/README.md

 **Fail result**

-If the user score less than 100 points (10 correct questions out of 20), they will be presented with the fail screen.
+If the user score fewer than 100 points (10 correct questions out of 20), they will be presented with the fail screen.
 This is intended to be light hearted and presents the user with a consoling message and also a picture of some sad people around the Christmas table!

 ![Results screen (fail)](assets/ReadMe%20images/results_fail.png)

 **Pass result**

-If the user score less more than 100 points, (11 or more questions correct out of 20), they will be presented with a pass screen.
+If the user score more than 100 points, (11 or more questions correct out of 20), they will be presented with a pass screen.
 Once again, this is intended to be fun and the user is congratulated on their score and shown a picture of some VERY happy people around the Christmas table!

 ![Results screen (pass)](assets/ReadMe%20images/results_pass.png)